20 years and 4 project planning times

-The North-South high-speed railway project, which was approved by the Party Central Committee in its entirety at the recent 10th Central Conference, is currently receiving great attention from the people and the entire society.
-Looking back at its history, the high-speed railway project has undergone four research reports over a period of nearly 20 years.
+The North-South high-speed railway project, which was approved by the Party Central Committee in principle for investment in the entire route at the recent 10th Central Conference, is currently receiving great attention from the people and the whole society.
+Looking back at history, the high-speed railway project has undergone 4 research reports, spanning nearly 20 years.

 The first research report on high-speed railway was prepared by the Korea International Cooperation Agency (KOICA) in the period 2005-2008, in which priority was given to implementing the two sections Hanoi - Ha Tinh and Ho Chi Minh City - Nha Trang.

-From KOICA's study, the North-South high-speed railway has been determined to be double-track, 1,435mm gauge, electrified, with a design speed of 350km/h (actual operating speed of 300km/h).
+From KOICA's research, the North-South high-speed railway has been determined to be double-track, 1,435mm gauge, electrified, with a design speed of 350km/h (actual operating speed of 300km/h).

-The second report was prepared in 2008-2009 by the Vietnam-Japan Consulting Joint Venture (VJC) and the investor was Vietnam Railways Corporation.
-This report identified the investment for the entire high-speed railway from Hanoi to Ho Chi Minh City at a cost of 55.8 billion USD.
+The second report was prepared in the period 2008-2009 by the Vietnam-Japan Consulting Joint Venture (VJC), the investor was Vietnam Railway Corporation.
+This report determined the investment for the entire high-speed railway line from Hanoi to Ho Chi Minh City with a cost of 55.8 billion USD.

-In March 2010, the VJC report passed the approval round of the State Appraisal Council and was approved by the Politburo.
+In March 2010, the VJC report passed the State Appraisal Council's approval round and was approved by the Politburo.
 In May 2010, the project was presented to the National Assembly.

 However, out of 439 National Assembly delegates present, only 185 delegates approved, 208 delegates disapproved, and 34 delegates abstained.
 With less than 50% of the votes in favor, the National Assembly did not pass the project.

 From 2011 to 2013, the Government continued to conduct research on the North-South high-speed railway project.
-The result was the third research report prepared by the Japan International Cooperation Agency (JICA).
+The result was the birth of the third research report prepared by the Japan International Cooperation Agency (JICA).

 Similar to the two previous reports, JICA's report continues to determine the construction of a new double-track, electrified railway line with a 1,435mm gauge, only operating passenger trains.